microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

 - The base address "https://app.datadoghq.com/api/v1/"

-- The Http accept header of "application/json"
+- The JSON accept header of "application/json"

 - The API key attachment